Theatre of the United Kingdom: Renaissance theatre: 1500–1660

-George Chapman (?1559-?1634) was a successful playwright who produced comedies (his collaboration on Eastward Hoe led to his brief imprisonment in 1605 as it offended the King with its anti-Scottish sentiment), tragedies (most notably Bussy D'Ambois) and court masques (The Memorable Masque of the Middle Temple and Lincoln's Inn).
+George Chapman (c.
+1559–1634) was a successful playwright who produced comedies (his collaboration on Eastward Hoe led to his brief imprisonment in 1605 as it offended the King with its anti-Scottish sentiment), tragedies (most notably Bussy D'Ambois) and court masques (The Memorable Masque of the Middle Temple and Lincoln's Inn).

 David Lyndsay's Ane Pleasant Satyre of the Thrie Estaitis (1552), is a surviving example of a Scots dramatic tradition in the period that has otherwise largely been lost.
 James Wedderburn is recorded as having written anti-Catholic tragedies and comedies in Scots around 1540 before being forced to flee into exile.
 Although the propaganda value of drama in the Scottish Reformation was important, the Kirk hardened its attitude to such public entertainments.
 In 1599 James VI had to intervene to overturn a prohibition on attending performances by a visiting theatre troupe from England.
 Scottish drama did not succeed in becoming a popular artform in the face of religious opposition and the absence of King and court after 1603.
 As with drama in England, only a small proportion of plays written and performed were actually published, and the smaller production in Scotland meant that a much less significant record of Scottish drama remains to us.
 The ribald verse play in Scots, Philotus, is known from an anonymous edition published in London in 1603.

 Drama in Wales as a literary tradition dates to morality plays from north-east Wales in the second half of the 15th century.
 The development of Renaissance theatre in England did not have great influence in Wales as the gentry found different forms of artistic patronage.
 One surviving example of Welsh literary drama is Troelus a Chresyd, an anonymous adaptation from poems by Henrysoun and Chaucer dating to around 1600.
 With no urban centres to compare to England to support regular stages, morality plays and interludes continued to circulate in inn-yard theatres and fairs, supplemented by visiting troupes performing English repertoire.

 Restoration theatre: 1660 to 1710

-During the Interregnum 1642—1660, English theatres were kept closed by the Puritans for religious and ideological reasons.
+During the Interregnum 1642–1660, English theatres were kept closed by the Puritans for religious and ideological reasons.
 When the London theatres opened again with the Restoration of the monarchy in 1660, they flourished under the personal interest and support of Charles II (reigned 1660–1685).
 Wide and socially mixed audiences were attracted by topical writing and by the introduction of the first professional actresses (in Shakespeare's time, all female roles had been played by boys).
 New genres of the Restoration were heroic drama, pathetic drama, and Restoration comedy.
 The Restoration plays that have best retained the interest of producers and audiences today are the comedies, such as William Wycherley's The Country Wife (1676), The Rover (1677) by the first professional woman playwright, Aphra Behn, and John Vanbrugh's The Relapse (1696).
 Restoration comedy is famous or notorious for its sexual explicitness, a quality encouraged by Charles II personally and by the rakish aristocratic ethos of his court.